ansible/receptor/docs/source/user_guide/workceptor.rst

 Local work
 -----------

-Start the work by connecting to the ``control-service`` and issuing a "work submit" command
+Start the work by connecting to the ``control-services`` and issuing a "work submit" command

 .. code-block:: bash